hvaandres/fortune_cookie/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Overview
-The Flutter Fortune App is a fun and interactive mobile application developed using Flutter.
-It randomly displays a fortune to the user along with falling emojis that add a visual surprise effect.
-Each fortune corresponds to a specific emoji theme that animates from the top to the bottom of the screen and then disappears, creating an engaging and delightful user experience.

 ## Features
 - Random Fortune Generator: Displays a randomly selected fortune from a predefined list.